 Body found in Co Tyrone believed to be of missing 15-year-old

-The body was discovered in the Fintona area shortly before noon on Monday.

-Fifteen-year-old Matthew McCallan has been missing from the Dungannon area since Sunday.
+Matthew McCallan, 15, had been missing from the Dungannon area since the early hours of Sunday.

+The remains were found in a ditch in the Fintona area shortly before noon on Monday – two miles from an event Matthew went to that night.

+Tributes have poured in for the boy, who was described as “a young man full of potential, ready and eager to start out on his journey of life and work”.

 Detective Inspector Michael Winters of the Police Service of Northern Ireland said: “Our thoughts are very much with Matthew’s devastated family who received this tragic news today.